 The uniqueness of nonnegative factorizations was first addressed by Donoho and Stodden~\cite{donoho2004does} for black and white images with $P$ parts such that each part can appear in $A$ articulations.
 They showed that separability and complete factorial sampling guarantee uniqueness of nonnegative matrix factorization.
 Separability requires that one of the factors contains the $r \times r$ identity matrix as a submatrix and complete factorial sampling requires that the database contains all $A^P$ images where each of the $P$ parts appears in each of the $A$ articulations.
 Another sufficient condition appears in the work of Gillis~\cite{gillis2012sparse} and it requires $M$ to have $r$ nonzero columns each with $r-1$ zero entries with different sparsity patterns.
 Theis et al~\cite{theis2005first} prove uniqueness under a sparsity assumption on the nonnegative factors.
 Ding et al show that nonnegative matrix factorizations are unique assuming that one of the factors is orthogonal~\cite{ding2006orthogonal}.
 Many authors have established guarantees for identifiability under volume minimization or maximization of the polytope associated to one of the factors~\cite{chan2009convex,wang2009nonnegative, fu2015blind,lin2015identifiability,fu2018identifiability}.
 The first necessary condition was given by Laurberg et al~\cite{laurberg2008theorems} and it requires the rows of $A$ and columns of $B$ to be boundary closed.
 More precisely, for every $i \neq j \in [r]$ there must exist a row $a_k$ of $A$ such that $a_{ki}=0$ and $a_{kj} \neq 0$ (and similarly for columns of $B$).
 A comprehensive review on uniqueness of nonnegative matrix factorizations is given by Fu et al~\cite{fu2019nonnegative}.
-Despite the recent progress on uniqueness of nonnegative matrix factorizations, the current sufficient conditions are either relatively restrictive or require additional assumptions on nonnegative factors.
-The goal of this paper is to study the uniqueness of nonnegative matrix factorizations building on the rigidity theory of bar and joint frameworks that studies uniqueness of point configurations given some pairwise distances between the points.
-This approach has been already successfully adapted to investigating the uniqueness of low-rank matrix completion~\cite{singer2010uniqueness}.
+Despite the recent progress on uniqueness of nonnegative matrix factorizations, the current sufficient conditions are either relatively restrictive or require additional assumptions on nonnegative factors, and a little is known about necessary conditions.